AbdiTolesa/image-classifier/README.md

 Download/Make the dataset available.

 ## Dataset
 The dataset used in this project is brought from the famous [dogs-vs-cats competition](https://www.kaggle.com/c/dogs-vs-cats).
+Since the dataset doesn't categorize the images into categories based on the image content, I have written a script so that there would be two directories (one for dogs and another for cats).
+Once that is done, a portion of the training dataset was moved to a validation dataset.

 ### Access
 Upload the data to an S3 bucket through the AWS Gateway so that SageMaker has access to the data.